-Clubs recognise that passive smoking is hazardous to health and that non smokers should be protected from the involuntary inhalation of tobacco smoke.
-Accordingly, smoking is prohibited in ALL areas of competition and in the clubrooms and its surrounds.
-This also includes ALL functions organised by the Centre or Association
+Clubs recognise that passive smoking is hazardous to health and that non-smokers should be protected from the involuntary inhalation of tobacco smoke.
+Accordingly, smoking is prohibited in ALL areas of competition and the clubrooms and their surroundings.
+This also includes ALL functions organised by the club or association.

 No Dog Policy